UITBuoy/uitbuoy/README.md

 `type`: describe the type of the task
 - `feat`: add something related to a new feature
 - `doc`: add documentation about a portion of the source code
+- `deps`: add new dependencies to the project
 - `refactor`: refactor an existing module without breaking its functionality
 - `fix`: fix a bug